nostr-protocol/nips/vending-machine.md

         * `content`:
     * `<marker>`: an optional field indicating how this input should be used.
     * `<relay>`: if `event` or `job` input-type, the relay where the event/job was published, otherwise optional or empty string.
-* `output` tag (opt): MIME type.
+* `output`: MIME type.
 Expected output format.
 Service Providers SHOULD publish the result of the job in this format if it has been specified.
-* `bid` tag (opt): Customer MAY specify a maximum amount (in millisats) they are willing to pay.
+* `bid`: Customer MAY specify a maximum amount (in millisats) they are willing to pay.
-* `relays` tag: relays where Service Providers SHOULD publish responses to.
+* `relays`: relays where Service Providers SHOULD publish responses to.
-* `p` tags (opt): Service Providers the customer is interested in having process this job.
+* `p`: Service Providers the customer is interested in.
 Other SP MIGHT still choose to process the job.
-* `exp` (opt): expiration timestamp.
+* `exp`: expiration timestamp.
 Service Providers SHOULD not send results after this timestamp.

 ## Job result
 The output of processing the data -- published by the Service Provider.